 Before committing to any particular plan of instruction, a teacher must determine what the needs of the students are.
 This is most frequently done through conducting a needs assessment.

 There are many ways to find out what the students need to know.
 One way is through speaking with the students.
-This provide some idea as to what there interest are.
+This provides some idea as to what their interests are.
 Student interest can be solicited through conversation, interviews, questionnaire, etc. Another way is to consult the subject matter of the course through examining other curricula related to the subject.

 As an educator, it is necessary to balance the needs of the students with the requirements of the course.
 Many things are modifiable in a course but some things are not.
 Therefore, keeping in mind the demands of students and the curriculum are important.